The best time to sleep train is when you feel you are ready to make changes

 FREQUENTLY ASKED QUESTIONS

-• The best time to sleep train is when you feel you are ready to make changes to your sleep routines.
-We work with families from 4 months to 10 years of age.
+• The best time to begin sleep training is when you feel ready to make changes to your family’s sleep routines.
+I work with children from 4 months up to 8 years of age.

-Many families choose to begin teaching their children healthy sleep habits between 4-6 months.
-By four months, babies are typically old enough to self soothe and may no longer require night feedings.
-Additionally, by four months, your baby’s sleep cycles begin to become more established, and their circadian rhythm (internal clock) begins to solidify.
+Many families choose to start building healthy sleep habits between 4-6 months.
+By this age, babies are typically ready to self-soothe and may no longer need night feedings.
+Additionally, their sleep cycles are more established, and their circadian rhythm (internal clock) is beginning to regulate.

 If you are looking to make changes to the way sleep happens in your home, contact us for a discovery call so we can support you on this journey.